 Noel from Sligo: To design and implement a low maintenance garden for a 3 bed semi would be around €3,000.00 to €5,000.00, this would depend on what would be wanted in the garden. would it be a lawn? would they want paving or kerbing done? extra costs would have to be considered for any additional materials and therefore extra labour.
 So a good description of what is required is important and the price would be evaluated in relation to that.

-I hope this helps some of you who are considering getting your driveway, yard or patio re-surfaced in the near future.
+I hope this helps some of you who are considering getting your garden revamped in the near future.
 If you decide to go ahead with it be sure to post your job here .
-To subscribe to our blog and be notified each time we publish an article, click here

 15 July 2021